gadsden/SceneKit-Quaternion-Rotations/README.md

 // update angular velocity
 ω += self.angularAcceleration * timeInterval
 ```
-Now all that's left is to calculate how much was the shpere supposed to rotate
+Now all that's left is to calculate how much was the sphere supposed to rotate
 during the time interval.
 It can be expressed as a unit quaternion with
 axis parallel to the axis of angular velocity vector, and angle a fraction of this vector's magnitude
 during the time interval: